sepiariver/modxrenderer/README.md

 ## Why?

 - Familiar (and much-loved by the author) MODX template syntax in any application or PHP environment >= 5.6.
-- Isolated parser functionality decoupled from the `$modx` container (or any container for that matter).
+- Self-contained parser functionality decoupled from the `$modx` container (or any container for that matter).
 - [Unit tested with > 95% coverage](https://sepiariver.github.io/modxrenderer/test-results/).
-(Some paths intentionally omitted due to inability to reproduce test case.
+(Some paths intentionally omitted due to inability to fabricate test case.
 Help on this would be appreciated.)

 ## Installation